 Lifestyle & Management

 Many older adults need to consume relatively higher amounts of protein than they did when they were younger.
-This is because of the stress on your body as you age, and general loss of protein from muscles and internal organs.
+This is because of the stress on your body as you age, and a general loss of protein from muscles and internal organs that occurs as you age.
 Protein deficiencies in older people can lead to more infections, fragile skin, longer healing times, and weakness.

 If you have stress or injuries, you may need 50% more protein than usual.
 However, if you have certain diseases, such as kidney or liver disease, your protein intake should be restricted.
 In any case, you should discuss your daily protein intake with your healthcare provider before making any major changes.

 Much of our energy comes from digesting carbohydrates (sometimes referred to as “carbs”).
 Carbohydrates are made up of various types of sugar and starch molecules.
-About 50-60% of your daily calories should be coming from complex carbohydrates such as whole grains and cereals, and fruits and vegetables.
+About 50-60% of your daily calories should be coming from complex carbohydrates such as whole grains, cereals, fruits, and vegetables.

 Not all fats are the same, however.
 Fats can be saturated or unsaturated.
 Saturated fats tend to be solid at room temperature, and are considered “bad” fats for heart health.
 Unsaturated fats are usually liquid at room temperature and are considered a “good” fat.
 The US Department of Agriculture (USDA) puts out guidelines with recommendations for healthy eating for Americans.
 The current dietary guidelines suggest that people of all age groups should get no more than 10% of their daily calories from saturated fat.